 Herpes simplex and pregnancy

-In women who already have genital herpes prior to becoming pregnant, most can experience a safe pregnancy and vaginal delivery.
-There is only a very small risk of the baby being affected.
+In women who already have genital herpes before becoming pregnant, most can experience a safe pregnancy and vaginal delivery.
+There is only a minimal risk of the baby being affected.
 It is important that the diagnosis is discussed with the lead maternity carer so that consideration can be given to Caesarean section if there are lesions present during labour.

 The highest risk to the baby is when the first episode of genital herpes occurs in the first few weeks of the pregnancy or in the last few weeks before delivery.
 These situations should be discussed with a specialist.
 Genital herpes does not affect fertility.